MurrayJack/obsidian-do-more-things/README.md

 1. Open Settings in Obsidian.
 2. Navigate to the "Community Plugins" section.
-3. Click on "Browse" and search for "Things3 Today".
+3. Click on "Browse" and search for "Do More Things".
 4. Find the plugin and click "Install".
 5. Once installed, enable the plugin from the list of installed plugins.